 - Reach out to influencers; if it’s worth sharing, get in touch with influencers such as travel bloggers and media to share your story.

 - Contribute a guest author on quality blogs.

-- Participate in discussions on travel forums such as TripAdvisor, Fodors etc.
+- Participate in discussions on travel forums such as TripAdvisor, Fodors, etc.

-- Article, image, documents, infographics and video submission to high ranking websites and shared content portals.
+- Article, image, documents, infographics, and video submission to high-ranking websites and shared content portals.

-- Participation in Q&A sites such as Quora, blurtit.com etc.
+- Participation in Q&A sites such as Quora, blurtit.com, etc.

 The extent of social media links as a direct ranking factor is hotly debated.
 However, high sharing of content on social channels indicates its popularity.
 Besides, the more it gets shared on these channels, the more it is likely to get traffic to your site – the end goal of all your efforts.

 Local SEO plays an important part of your off-page strategy as an accommodation provider.
-This includes website localization (providing location-based content), citation building (eg. Online business directories), and claiming your Google My Business listing and optimising it.
+This includes website localization (providing location-based content), citation building (eg. Online business directories), and claiming your Google My Business listing and optimizing it.

 On-page vs. off-page SEO

 As a general rule, on-page refers to anything happening on your website, under your direct control, which contributes to your SERP rankings.
-Off-page covers anything happening outside your own website, including a number of factors which may be somewhat beyond your direct control.
+Off-page covers anything happening outside your own website, including a number of factors that may be somewhat beyond your direct control.

 Off-page SEO is perhaps more challenging than on-page as you are reliant on platforms other than yours.
-However, it is absolutely crucial to build online visibility.
+However, it is absolutely crucial to building online visibility.
 What are you doing to improve your off-page SEO efforts?
 Email us on firstname.lastname@example.org.